-- Many people are uncomfortable talking about sex, but these conversations are important: they enable us to maintain a healthy and satisfying sex life.
+- Many people are uncomfortable talking about sex, but these conversations are important: They enable us to maintain healthy and satisfying sex lives.

 - One specific conversation that goes underprioritized is how we can embrace our sexuality to the fullest—three keys include recognizing shame, accepting desires, and considering the biological nature of sex.

 - First, understand that many people attach shame to sexual experiences, often due to being shamed in the past for exploring their bodies or engaging in sexual activities; then, work to free yourself from this shame.

 - Second, permit yourself to feel comfortable about your sexual desires; if you practice safe sex, you can give yourself the freedom to explore and enjoy these desires.

 - Third, consider the biological nature of sex: Humans were made to want, have, and enjoy sex because it is a biological imperative.

 Many of us shiver or clam up at the mention of sex (we’ll get into why later) but talking about sex (when and where appropriate) is vital to our health and wellbeing—these conversations allow us to understand safe sex practices, explore our personal feelings about sex, and ultimately maintain a healthy, as well as satisfying, sex life.
 One specific conversation that goes underprioritized is how we can embrace our sexuality to the fullest.

 Embracing one’s sexuality means feeling comfortable and confident about sexual inclinations and activities.
 This involves recognizing shame, accepting your sexual desires, and thinking about the biological nature of sex.
 Let’s walk through each step: